 Related Post: 37 Easy Ways to Be a More Playful Mom

 And, of course, what’s a holiday without food!
 Insist on some easy patriotic food for this day.

-Now, as a blog that’s trying to focus on the healthier side of things, I’d like to point out that this does not HAVE to mean loads of sugar and food coloring.
+Remember though, this does not HAVE to mean tons of sugar and food coloring.
 Luckily, blueberries and strawberries make just the right colors!
-So, get out some fruit with whipped cream, or make some yogurt pops or homemade popsicles.
-There are tons of simple, healthy recipes on the internet.
-Check out my Pinterest board HERE for some healthy patriotic treat ideas!
+So, get out some fruit with whipped cream, make yogurt pops, popsicles, or a homemade fruit pie.

 10. Try Some New Kid Activities

 Lastly, do some fun 4th of July activities with the kids!
 This cute scavenger hunt from Moritz Fine Designs will keep them busy.

 Or break out the crafts.
 We love making firework paintings on this day.
 If you find some bright neon paint, it even looks awesome on black construction paper.
 It’s a super simple activity that doesn’t require much clean up!